-- (a) The fiscal year of the Town shall begin on July 1st and end on June 30th. - (b) The system of accounts used by the Town Departments shall be that prescribed by the General Statutes as supplemented by regulations adopted by the Board of Finance and approved by the Legislative Council and in accordance with generally accepted accounting principles.
+- (a) The fiscal year of the Town shall begin on July 1st and end on June 30th. - (b) The system of accounts used by the Town Departments, other than the Board of Education, shall be that prescribed by the General Statutes as supplemented by regulations adopted by the Board of Finance and approved by the Legislative Council and in accordance with generally accepted accounting principles.
 The accounting system shall include a separate account for each appropriation showing the amount of the appropriation, the amounts paid or transferred to it, the unpaid obligations against it and the unencumbered balance of the appropriation. - (c) The Legislative Council, with recommendation from the Board of Finance, shall annually designate an independent, certified public accountant or firm to audit the books and accounts of the Town as required by the General Statutes.
-Said annual audit shall be accepted by the Legislative Council with the recommendation of the Board of Finance.

-(d) All Town Departments and officers shall report and remit all receipts to the Finance Director as often as he or she may deem desirable but not more often than daily.
+Said annual audit shall be accepted by the Legislative Council with the recommendation of the Board of Finance. - (d) All Town Departments, other than the Board of Education, and officers shall report and remit all receipts to the Finance Director as often as he or she may deem desirable but not more often than daily.